 TRY OUR LONDON GUIDE: 105 Things to Do in London with Teens by Londoners.
 Click here for some inspo for your next visit to our capital city.

-St Peter’s Square and Basilica – we saw the beautiful square and uniformed Swiss Guards but chose not to join the long queue into the Basilica.
-If we had we’d have seen Michelangelo’s Pieta and – after a lift and a lot of stairs – the wonderful view from the dome.
+We saw the beautiful square and uniformed Swiss Guards but chose not to join the long queue into the Basilica.
+If we had we’d have seen Michelangelo’s Pieta and – after a lift and a lot of stairs – the wonderful view from the top of the dome.

-Cycling on the Appian Way – the Via Appia Antica is the quintessential Roman road that stretched all the way to Brindisi.
-Outside the city it is lined with the tombs of the rich and famous of ancient Rome as well as Christian catacombs.
+The Via Appia Antica is the quintessential Roman road that stretched all the way to Brindisi.
+It’s the oldest road in Rome and outside the city it’s lined with the tombs of the rich and famous of ancient times as well as Christian catacombs.
 It’s a short metro/bus ride away from the centre and bikes can be hired to explore.

-Glass Elevator – Romans rather despise it and call it the ‘wedding cake’ or the ‘typewriter’ but the massive white marble Vittorio Emanuele II monument is difficult to miss.
+Romans rather despise it and call it the ‘wedding cake’ or the ‘typewriter’ but the massive white marble Vittorio Emanuele II monument, or Vittoriano, is difficult to miss.
+Now it offers the Roma dal Cielo glass elevator to whisk you up to the top terrace for panoramic views of the city.

 Take a day trip from Rome

-I’d wondered about taking a day trip from Rome to Ostia Antica.
+If we’d had longer we could have taken a day trip from Rome to Ostia Antica.
 Once the harbour of ancient Roman it’s now an archeological site only 20 minutes away by train.
 It also features in the wonderful series of books for children aged 8+, The Roman Mysteries.

 Equally it is possible to reach Naples, Pompeii, Vesuvius and the Amalfi coastline on day trips from Rome.
 Check below for some examples of organised tours from Get Your Guide.